OpenSource-O1/Open-O1/README.md

 ![](./picture/show_demo.gif)
 [🤗Welcome to experience our model!](https://huggingface.co/spaces/happzy2633/open-o1)
 Note:
-The model deployed on Hugging Face may have undergone quantization, which can lead to some performance degradation.
+The model deployed on HuggingFace may have undergone quantization, which can lead to some performance degradation.
 If you'd like to experience the original performance of the model, you're encouraged to deploy it on your own infrastructure.🤗
 ## 🍓How many letters 'r' in the word 'strawberry'?

 ## 📋